dotnet/dotNext/README.md

 .NEXT
 ====

 .NEXT (Dot Next) is a set of powerful libaries aimed to improve development productivity and extend .NET API with unique features which potentially will be implemented in the next versions of C# compiler or .NET Runtime.
-Wants fast array or struct comparison, async delegate invocation, [Type Classes](https://github.com/dotnet/csharplang/issues/110), struct bitcast, metaprogramming, generic unsafe arrays?
+Wanted fast array or struct comparison, async delegate invocation, [Type Classes](https://github.com/dotnet/csharplang/issues/110), struct bitcast, metaprogramming, generic unsafe arrays?
 You're in right place.

 API reference and articles located [here](https://sakno.github.io/DotNext/).